Table of Contents

 Factors That Can Influence Your Results

-• Time of Day: Because TSH follows a circadian rhythm, it is usually at its highest in the early morning.
-Taking a test at 9am ensures your result is comparable to standard UK reference ranges.
+- Time of Day: TSH is highest in the early morning.
+Testing at 9am ensures results are comparable to UK reference ranges.

 Next Steps: Taking Your Results to Your GP

-Once you have your Blue Horizon report, the next step is to use it as a tool for a more informed conversation with your doctor.
+Your report is a tool for a more informed conversation with your doctor.

 Crucial Advice: Never adjust your thyroid medication or start new pharmaceutical treatments based on a private test result alone.
 Any changes to dosing must be managed by your GP or an endocrinologist.

-When you see your doctor, you might say: "I have been feeling very fatigued, and although my TSH was normal last time, I have tracked my symptoms and also had a more detailed panel done.
-It shows that my thyroid antibodies are high and my Free T3 is at the very bottom of the range.
-I would like to discuss what this might mean for my symptoms."
+When speaking with your doctor, be specific: "I have been feeling very fatigued.
+Although my TSH was normal previously, a detailed panel shows my antibodies are high and my Free T3 is at the bottom of the range.
+I would like to discuss what this means for my symptoms."

-If your results show markers that are significantly outside the reference range, your Blue Horizon report will highlight this, and we will advise you to see your GP urgently.
-We are here to provide the data that empowers you to navigate the NHS or private specialist care more effectively.
+If results show markers significantly outside the reference range, your report will highlight this and advise you to see your GP urgently.
+We provide the data that empowers you to navigate healthcare effectively.

 Summary

-For current pricing on all our thyroid profiles, please visit our thyroid testing page.
+For current pricing, please visit our thyroid testing page.

 FAQ